dogweather/forkful/content/en/kotlin/good-coding-practices/refactoring.md

   \ structure, readability, and performance without changing its external behavior.\u2026"
 lastmod: '2024-03-13T22:45:00.056810-06:00'
 model: gpt-4-1106-preview
-summary: "Refactoring is the process of tweaking existing code to improve its structure,\
-  \ readability, and performance without changing its external behavior.\u2026"
+summary: Refactoring is the process of tweaking existing code to improve its structure, readability, and performance without changing its external behavior.
 title: Refactoring
 weight: 19
 ---